KhronosGroup/glTF/extensions/Khronos/KHR_multi_view/README.md

 #version 300
 ```

-To specify a version 3.0 or later OpenGL ES shader the following is added to the top of the shader.
+To specify a version 3.0 or later OpenGL ES shader, the following is added to the top of the shader.

 ```C
 #version 300 es